Team Sonic Racing: Sales

 The Nintendo Switch version of Team Sonic Racing sold 3,339 copies during its first week on sale in Japan, making it the thirteenth bestselling retail game of the week.
 The PlayStation 4 version sold 2,432 copies during the same week, placing it at number sixteen on the retail chart.
 It debuted at the top of the UK all-format sales charts—the first Sonic game to do so since Mario & Sonic at the Olympic Games in 2008—with the PlayStation 4 version selling the most copies.
 Its launch sales doubled that of Sonic & All Stars Racing: Transformed.
 In 2021, the game was listed among one of Sega's best selling titles of that year.

+By June 2025, Team Sonic Racing had sold 3.5 million copies.

 Awards

 The game was nominated for best racing game at the 2018 Game Critics Awards and 2019 Independent Game Developers' Association Awards.